tdsmale/tdsmale.github.io/Jungian.md

 #### IEE / ENFP / ENFp / Coach (Shadow: Vampire).
 Promiscuous Counsel.
 Helpful friend to all.

-Strives to help anyone and anything to realise its true potential within the confines of existing structures.
+Strives to help anyone and anything to realise their true potential within the confines of existing structures.

 ##### Ego
 - Natural: Experimentation.
 Naturally adopts seemingly useless things.